niko348/Radonion-Modular-Framework/README.md

 # Radonion Modular Framework

-Radonion Modular Framework is a modular C# framework of plug‑and‑play systems designed to extend MonoGame.
+Radonion Modular Framework is a modular C# library of plug‑and‑play systems designed to extend MonoGame.
-Each system (InputManager, CameraManager, etc.) can be dropped into your MonoGame project.
+Each module (InputManager, CameraManager, etc.) can be dropped into your MonoGame project.

 ## Usage